 - 2 cups roughly chopped leftover turkey meat

 - 1 tbsp. freshly chopped sage + more for garnish

 - 1/4 cup white wine

 - Salt and pepper

 - Stir in the cheese and mix until it is melted.
+Stir in remaining butter.

 - Serve immediately with additional fresh sage if desired!

 I feel my little round up of Thanksgiving recipes has been sufficient this year.
-There is one more recipe come Monday, and then we slowly drift into holiday treats (yay, Christmas cookies!!)
+There is one more recipe coming Monday, and then we slowly drift into holiday treats (yay, Christmas cookies!!)
 I am busy this weekend making a three-tier cake (which I hope turns out,) but since I have already sent my Food Bloggers’ Cookie Swap cookies in the mail, I am free to focus entirely on my creation!
 Cannot wait to share my holiday cookie recipe December 16th along with the cookies I will be receiving from other food bloggers!